mchmarny/buttons/README.md

 In this demo I will illustrate how to:

 * Deploy Cloud Run service that will persist sent data to Cloud PubSub
-* and, how to configure Flic buttons to sent data to Cloud Run service
+* and, how to configure Flic buttons to send data to Cloud Run service

 ## Prerequisites